As a designer and maker, Anna Tou explores the dialogue between craftsmanship and design through this medium.

 Photo @ Lucile Dizier

-Since September 2024, Anna Tou has been an artist-in-residence at MAD Brussels the Fashion and Design center of Brussels.
-During this two-year residency, she is developing a dedicated collection of collectible pieces, including lamps, mirrors, vases, and furniture.
-Her approach explores ancestral techniques, artisanal processes, and the prototyping of objects conceived for contemporary design.
+Anna Tou is currently in residence at MAD Brussels, the Center of Fashion and Design of Brussels.
+For the next two years, she is developing a dedicated collection of collectible objects, such as lamps, mirrors, vases and furniture.
+Her approach explores ancestral techniques, artisanal processes, and the prototyping of pieces conceived for contemporary design.

 In her practice